 “It felt like those feelings were rough on you.”

 We can also reassure our children that feelings ebb and flow.
 They are real feelings, but they are not always the truth.

 You can say something like, “big feelings like anger and hopelessness feel so scary.
 Sometimes we have to just let them happen and get as big as they need to.
 I’ll stay here with you while you feel this”

 Don’t judge the feelings or talk about them as if they are bad.
 Feelings can be big and scary, but they are not dangerous.
 It’s only when we turn feelings into behaviors that they put us at risk.
 Remember to give yourself self-compassion every step of the way.
 Take some deep breaths and say to yourself, “this is hard, but I can handle it.”

 Martha took this advice and started validating Brianna.
 “It was hard at first,” she says.
 “I kept messing up, returning to defensiveness, and trying to make her see the bright side.
 I never realized how uncomfortable I was with Brianna’s feelings.
 All of my so-called gaslighting resulted from my fear that her feelings were too bad for me to handle.
 But now that I’m validating her feelings, they’re actually a lot more manageable.
 She’s made more progress in the past few weeks that I’ve been doing this than she has in years.”

 Martha continues to work on validating and has noticed that it’s helping her in almost every relationship.
+Emotions and eating disorders are linked, so the more Martha builds her emotional skills, the better Brianna will feel.
 It was very hard to be accused of gaslighting, but it has ended up being a positive opportunity to learn and grow.